onelineoff/ModernJava/README.md

 Many of these problems are implemented both with and without streams.
 The time to run are compared as well as the correctness of the solution.

+Below is a list of new features by release.
+Features are put in the first release where they are production features, not preview or incubating.

 # Java 8
 This was a major release.
 Some of the main features are:
 * Functional Programming